 The commercial and historical center lies on the European side of Istanbul while a third of the population lives on the Asian side.
 Viewed by many as the bridge between the East and the West, this holds both literally and figuratively.

 Istanbul is located strategically as the link between the Black Sea and the Mediterranean Sea which helps it to create a cosmopolitan populace.
 The city has seen a lot of growth in several sectors such as arts, music, film, and cultural festivals which further boosts its attractiveness to tourists and visitors.

 Istanbul is dubbed the European Capital of Culture, and it ranks as the world’s fifth most popular tourist destination.
-The biggest attraction in Istanbul is its historic center which is partially recognized as a UNESCO World Heritage Center.
+The biggest attraction in Istanbul is its historic center, which is partially recognized as a UNESCO World Heritage Center.

-Through the recommended hotels listed below, you can easily find the best places to stay in Istanbul, Turkey.
 If you like our list of hotels, hostels and B&Bs in Istanbul, then you should also check out our selection of recommended hotels in Dubrovnik or the best hotels in Athens.